autogluon/autogluon/examples/automm/distillation/README.md

-Examples showing how to use AutoMMPredictor distillation.
+Examples showing how to use `AutoMMPredictor` for model distillation.

 ## 1. Distillation on GLUE tasks